tsingh2k15/spark-concepts/README.md

 ﻿##  Few Basic Spark Concepts
-Test driven practical snippets(Scala) to demonstrate some of the most basic concepts in Spark:
+Test driven practical snippets(Scala) to demonstrate some of the most basic concepts and abstractions in Spark:

 <LI> Lazy Evaluation